kordjani-messaoud/Ansible-Project/README.md

-# Ansible-Projectutomation and Ansible Learning Project
+# Automation and Ansible Learning Project

-## OverviMew
+## Overview

 This repository is dedicated to my journey of learning Automation and Ansible.
 The project is divided into two phases, each designed to build my knowledge and skills in these areas.

 ## Project Phases
 ### Phase 1: Following the Tutorial